-The transect from Salzburg to the Veneto is a good place to see Alpine orogenic processes because it exposes all main components of the Alpine collisional belt (Fig. 1-1), from the northern and southern peripheral basins, to nappes derived from the upper (Adriatic) and lower (European) plates and the Adria-Europe suture, to recent thrusts in the Southern Alps where active seismicity reflects ongoing Adria-Europe convergence.
+The transect from Salzburg to the Veneto area exposes all main components of the Alpine collisional belt (Fig. 1-1), from the northern and southern peripheral basins (Molasse, Po-Veneto), to nappes derived from the upper (Adriatic) and lower (European) plates and the Adria-Europe suture (Alpine Tethys), to recent thrusts in the Southern Alps where active seismicity reflects ongoing Adria-Europe convergence.
+During the course of this trip, we will attempt to link these crustal features with first-order geophysical structures in the orogenic crust and mantle, including new ones imaged in AlpArray.